Felix45/portfolio/README.md

 ```
 ### Setup
-Clone the repository and change the directory to hello-microverse
+Clone the repository and change the directory to portfolio

 ```
   $ git clone git@github.com:Felix45/portfolio.git